-One of Ioan’s favorite among his videos, Meanwhile, in Paris, is an excellent example of his skills as a filmmaker.
+One of Ioan’s own favourite videos, Meanwhile, in Paris, is an excellent example of his skills as a filmmaker.
 Watching the video, you will be blown away as one image shifts into another in interesting and creative ways.
 Cathedrals turn into cherry blossom, letters turn into the Eiffel Tower, and a collage of artwork turns into a walkway, the feet of people leaving shadowy impressions behind between the beams.

 “In each of my videos, I try to do something new or improve on something I’ve done before.
 If I think of something that would be a cool visual, then I’ve got to do it, otherwise it’ll bug me.
 My audience is full of intelligent people so I wouldn’t want to give them anything that isn’t in some way interesting.”

 Ioan wants viewers to be both intellectually and emotionally stimulated, saying that “the fact that people seem to engage with my stupid videos is mad.
 I hope people can maybe switch off for a few minutes and enjoy a little video.
 To me that’s the best thing a creator can do for someone.”